hlee014e/ucsd-mle-bootcamp/README.md

 - [`ML (2).ipynb`](./ML%20(2).ipynb) — Data Wrangling & Visualization
 - [`Evaluation_Report-3.ipynb`](./Evaluation_Report-3.ipynb) — Final Model Interpretation

-A variety of models were evaluated including Naive Bayes, Logistic Regression, SVM, XGBoost, and Random Forest.
+A variety of models were evaluated, including Naive Bayes, Logistic Regression, SVM, XGBoost, and Random Forest.
-**Logistic Regression** showed the best performance in terms of AUC and interpretability.
+**Logistic Regression** was selected for its balance of performance and efficiency.

-_Notebooks not used in final deployment are stored in the `extras/` folder._

 ---